-SteveAI, like the other tools, offers the ability to transform text into video.
+SteveAI, like the other video generators, offers the ability to transform the text into video.
 They have multiple options, and you can choose if you want the AI to generate an animated or a live video.
 I like this.
 It gives you flexibility.

 Combining AI video generators and Plainly

-We built Plainly with the idea to be the keystone in advanced video automation workflows.
+We built Plainly with the idea to be the leading solution when it comes to advanced video automation workflows.
 It’s a video automation tool that allows you to combine a video template with a data source and create 1000s of videos automatically.

-Although the videos are automatically generated by AI, it personalizes only the talking head.
-In the text to slideshow type of generator, not even that.
+Although the videos are automatically generated by AI, it personalizes only the “talking head”.
+In the text to slideshow type of video generator, not even that.
 This is why a video automation tool like Plainly makes this use case even better.

 AI video generator creates avatars and Plainly personalizes the rest of the scene (images, text, audio, video, and more).
 You could introduce personalization into your marketing mix and increase sales simply by relying on video as the engaging format it truly is.

 Want to see Plainly in action?
 Let me explain it in 15 minutes: book a demo with me today.

 FAQ about AI video generators

 1. What are AI video generators?